pgailinas/videoqa-representation-comparison/README.md

 ## Research Objective

 The objective of this project is to compare pretrained and self-supervised video representations for downstream multiple-choice VideoQA.
-Learned `autoencoder_video` representations are evaluated against pretrained `clip_video` representations using shared `clip_text` representations, a common Fusion MLP classifier, and an identical evaluation framework.
+Learned `autoencoder_video` representations are evaluated against pretrained `clip_video` representations using shared `clip_text` question-answer representations, configurable representation-based prediction methods, and a common evaluation framework.

 ## Experimental Framework